-Honor Code Policy: You are responsible for all work submitted in this course.
+- Honor Code Policy: You are responsible for all work submitted in this course.
 This means that you should be able to quickly and effectively communicate the meaning of every line of code or text in your submission.
-It is permissible to discuss coding strategies with classmates, however, it would be highly inappropriate for code structures to be alike.
+It is permissible to discuss coding strategies with classmates, however, it would be highly inappropriate for code structures or algorithms to be alike.
 All reports and code will be ran through a similarity checker.
 Copying material from any resource (including code from another student or online) and submitting it as one's own is considered plagiarism and is an Honor Code violation.
-Students who are found in violation once will receive a zero grade for the assignment and will be reported for an "Honor Code Violation" for additional non-academic actions.
+Students who are found in violation once will receive a zero grade for the assignment, loss all Professionalism points (15% of your overall grade), and will be reported for an "Honor Code Violation" for additional non-academic actions.
 Students who are found in violation after the previous issue will receive an "F" for the class and will be reported for an "Honor Code Violation" for additional non-academic actions.

-- Attendance Policy: Attendance is expected at all scheduled class periods, and students should expect new material to be presented.
+Depending on the severity of the violation, different and/or additional repercussions may occur (including, but not limited to, loss of a letter grade, automatic failure for first offense, etc.) Additional information can be found in the CU Honor Code. - Attendance Policy: Attendance is expected at all scheduled class periods, and students should expect new material to be presented.
 None of the lectures will be recorded or posted for asynchronous consumption.
 Thus students who miss important information during class periods should coordinate with their peers and catch-up independently on the material they may have missed. - Course Website and Course Communications: There will be a class website on Canvas.
 All relevant documents, assignments, schedules, and supplemental documents will be posted to this site throughout the semester.
 Please check back to see what has been posted.
 All course announcements outside of the class periods will be sent as Canvas announcements, so it is the student's responsibility to make sure their Canvas settings are appropriately configured to receive these announcements.

-Students should e-mail the course instructors and teaching assistants/facilitators if they have a pressing logistical or health issue.
+Students should e-mail the course instructors and teaching assistants/facilitators only if they have a pressing logistical or health issue.
 Always include ASEN2012 in the subject line, in addition to a complete subject line.
 The teaching team will aim to respond to e-mails within one business day.
-All questions related to assignments and course content should be asked in office hours, at the consolidated Aerospace Study Hall periods or via Piazza (through Canvas or direct Piazza link).
+All questions related to assignments and course content should be asked in office hours, at the consolidated Aerospace Study Hall periods or via Piazza (through Canvas).

-Professor Office Hours: The following times and locations will be staffed by the professor: TBD, AERO N205
+Professor Office Hours: The following times and locations will be staffed by the professor: TBD